dhis2/climate-tools/docs/resources.md

 Introduction to GIS Programming
 : A practical Python guide to open source geospatial tools by _Qiusheng Wu_.
 [Get the book](https://gispro.gishub.org/)

+Introduction to Python for Geographic Data Analysis
+: Introduces the basics of Python programming and geographic data analysis for all “geo-minded” people by Henrikki Tenkanen, Vuokko Heikinheimo & David Whipp.
+[Read the free open-source book](https://pythongis.org/)

+GeoComputation with Python
+: Reproducible geographic data analysis with open source software by Michael Dorman, Anita Graser, Jakub Nowosad, Robin Lovelace.
+[Read the free open-source book](https://py.geocompx.org/)

 Data Analytics for Climate and Health
 : This course from introduces key concepts and methods for applying data analytics to the intersection of climate and public health.
 [Course at data.org](https://data.org/resources/data-analytics-for-climate-and-health/)